slatedocs/slate/source/includes/_cb.md

     },
     "aggregators": [
         {
-            "citation" : "factual",
+            "citation" : "foursquare",
             "domain_authority": "N/A",
             "type": "Aggregators",
             "phone_verification": "N/A",
             "client_verification": "N/A",
-            "notes": "Factual will only contact the business if key data doesn’t align", "no_update": "N/A",
+            "notes": "Foursquare will only contact the business if key data doesn’t align", "no_update": "N/A",
             "no_photos": "N/A",
             "part_of_yext_network": "N/A",